tehmaze-labs/puppet-pi/REFERENCE.md

 Data type: `Hash[String[1], Hash]`

-A hash of profile::pi::config::fragments to be concatenated into `/boot/config.txt`.
+A hash of pi::config::fragments to be concatenated into `/boot/config.txt`.

 Default value: `{}`